 - Mouth Cam: This is present to show Aang swinging across the unagi's mouth.

 - Off-Model: Aang is hit badly by it while running from the unagi; his face is grotesquely deformed and his arms turn into handless noodles.
 Luckily, the animators soon got things under control and this never happened again.

 - Riding into the Sunset: Team Avatar, joined by the unagi.

 - Sea Serpents: The unagi.

 - "Where we're going, you won't need any pants."

 - At one point, Aang goes from two-handed push-ups to one-handed to handless push-ups using his breath.
 We'll have some of whatever he's smoking!

 - Avatar Extras confirmed that the montage of Aang getting chased by the fan girls was an homage to A Hard Day's Night by The Beatles.

 - Straw Misogynist: Sokka is a downplayed example for being condescending to Katara, and written this way so the story can spell out that he is wrong and make him see the light.

-- Wake-Up Call: Aang got comfortable on Kyoshi Island due to his fanbase, forgetting about the war that he as the avatar was supposed to stop.
-And then Zuko attacked, giving Aang the reminder of his responsibilities he needed.
+- Wake-Up Call: Aang gets comfortable on Kyoshi Island due to his fanbase, forgetting about the war that he as the Avatar is supposed to stop.
+And then Zuko attacks, giving Aang the reminder of his responsibilities he needs.